pippuri/whim-bot/README.md

 instructions on what to do.
 If you get lost you can use `git status` to find out what git is expecting you to do next.

-### Removing Local Changes From Master
+### Removing Local Changes From Local Master

-It is easy to accidentally commit something into master.
+It is easy to accidentally commit something into your local master branch.
 You can move your changes out of local master branch as follows.

 ```
 git checkout master